 I’m gonna break it down for y’all in this post so you can feel as confident as I do now about whipping up a batch of sweet breakfast crepes for your family or friends for brunch this coming weekend.

-- Swiss Diamond Crepe Pan
+- Swiss Diamond Crepe Pan (or another nonstick skillet)

 How to make Sweet Breakfast Crepes

 In the blender, measure out eggs, milk, melted butter, vanilla extract, flour, sugar and salt.
 Blend until well combined and smooth.

 Preheat the crepe pan.